 Cons: Requires surgery, may not be reversible, expensive.
 Doesn't protect against STDs.

-Besides condoms, a vasectomy is the only birth control option available to men.
-It involves surgically closing the vas deferens – the tubes that carry sperm from the testes, through the reproductive system.
-This prevents the release of sperm but doesn't interfere with ejaculation.
+Other than condoms, a vasectomy is the only birth control option for men.
+A doctor surgically closes the vas deferens, the tube that carries sperm from a testicle.
+This prevents the release of sperm but doesn't affect ejaculation.

 Pros: Permanent, cheaper than tubal ligation, almost 100% effective.

-Age and lifestyle are important factors in choosing a form of birth control.
-If you're over age 35 and smoke or are obese, the combination birth control pill, patch, and ring are not recommended.
-It's best to consult your doctor about safe alternatives.
-If you're approaching the age of menopause, the birth control shot has an added benefit: It may relieve some of the symptoms of perimenopause.
+If you're over age 35 and smoke or are obese, the combination birth control pill, the patch, and the ring are not recommended.
+Ask your doctor about safe alternatives.
+If you're nearing menopause, the birth control shot has an added benefit: It may relieve some of the symptoms of perimenopause.

-Nearly six in 10 American women report that a partner has used "pulling out," the age-old method that relies on the man withdrawing his penis from the vagina before ejaculation.
-Newer reviews show that when it's done correctly every time, about 4% of users get pregnant in a year.
-With more typical use, about 18% get pregnant.
+"Pulling out" is the age-old method that relies on the man withdrawing their penis from the vagina before ejaculation.
+If it's done correctly every time, about 4% of users get pregnant in a year.
+But with more typical use, about 18% get pregnant.

 Pros: Free, no need for devices or hormones.